45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 11. Brooklyn Bridge Park

 From the walkway, you can even see the Statue of Liberty from a “very” far.
-Additionally, if you are visiting NYC during the Summer, feel like a local New Yorker and watch Movies with a view at Brooklyn Bridge Park!
+Additionally, if you are visiting during the Summer, feel like a local New Yorker and watch Movies with a view at Brooklyn Bridge Park!
 You can find showings here.

 NYC Free Bonus Photo Spot: While in DUMBO, Brooklyn, you might want to check out the iconic photography spot with the Manhattan Bridge nearby.
 You have likely seen this photo all over Instagram, and it is located on Waters Street and Washington Street.
 Check my NYC Instagram guide for more photo spots!